 But because of how chamber vacs work--evacuating the entire chamber rather than just the bag--these sealers have a number of excellent qualities.
 In fact, chamber sealers are Rational Kitchen's choice for home vacuum sealing.

-Chamber sealers are Rational Kitchen's first choice for a home vacuum sealer.
+Chamber sealers are Rational Kitchen's choice for a home vacuum sealer.

 Chamber Vacs Vs. Edge Sealers